Toothpaste Facts for Kids

 It’s cool, minty and cleans your teeth -- it's toothpaste.
 Toothpaste is an abrasive paste or gel that helps remove leftover food and plaque from your teeth.
 Fluoride toothpastes account for approximately 95 percent of toothpaste sales, according to the Dental Health Foundation website 35.
 While toothpaste containing fluoride can help prevent cavities, too much can cause health problems.
 By sharing facts about toothpaste with your kids, you can help establish safe and healthy hygiene habits from an early age.

 Regular Brushing Results in Fewer Cavities

-Children under the age of 16 experienced 24 percent fewer cavities when they brushed with fluoridated toothpaste compared to children who brushed with non-fluoridated toothpaste, according to the Family Gentle Dental Care website.
-Tooth decay occurs when sugary and starchy foods, such as milk, bread, cakes and candy, are left on the teeth.
+Children under the age of 16 experienced 24 percent fewer cavities when they brushed with fluoridated toothpaste compared to children who brushed with non-fluoridated toothpaste, according to the Family Gentle Dental Care website 5.
 Bacteria turns these foods into acids, which combine with saliva and food debris to form plaque.
 Regular teeth brushing grinds away plaque before it has a chance to create cavities.

 Brushing Should Begin After the First Tooth

 Teeth should be cleaned as soon as the first tooth erupts.
 At first, teeth should simply be wiped with a clean, damp cloth.
 As more teeth emerge, switch to a soft child’s toothbrush.
 Kids should begin using toothpaste with fluoride at age 2, according to the Centers for Disease Control and Prevention 2.
 Your child may continue to need help brushing her teeth until age 7 or 8.
 A pea-sized portion of toothpaste -- used twice a day -- is all that is needed in most cases to help prevent the formation of cavities.